First cases of Delta sublineage AY.4.2 confirmed in British Columbia

 Provincial health officer Dr. Bonnie Henry announced the three AY.4.2 cases on Tuesday, noting the sublineage has not yet been categorized as a "variant of concern" and much remains to be known about its effect on the population.

-"We are continuing to follow the whole genome sequencing and making sure we're away of what strains are being transmitted here in British Columbia," Henry said.
+"We are continuing to follow the whole genome sequencing and making sure we're aware of what strains are being transmitted here in British Columbia," Henry said.

 All three of the confirmed cases are linked to one family that was exposed at the same time.